mainsail-crew/mainsail/docs/installation.md

     192.168.1.0/24
 ```

-Restart klipper (sudo service klipper restart`) and check your klippy.log if klipper is starting correct again.
+Restart Moonraker (sudo service mooonraker restart) and open the url `http://<printer-ip>:7125/printer/info` in your browser.

-When klipper is running, open the url `http://<printer-ip>:7125/printer/info` in your browser.
 If you see a content like this
 ```
 {"result": {"hostname": "voron250", "error_detected": false, "version": "v0.8.0-643-g528f9f25", "is_ready": true, "message": "Printer is ready", "cpu": "4 core ARMv7 Processor rev 4 (v7l)"}}
 ```